-Learn how to make pop up house cards that you can decorate for Halloween, fall, or Christmas … the Holiday Manor!
+Learn how to make pop up house cards that you can decorate for Halloween, fall, Christmas, and now Fourth of July … the Holiday Manor!
 This step-by-step tutorial shows you everything you need to recreate this fun little house card.

 My friend Jennifer recently asked me if I could make and share a Halloween project here.
 Yes!
-I am honored to be make a project for Jennifer’s readers.
-After I agreed I came up with this cute Holiday Manor pop-up house card that you can customize easily for more than one holiday — make it for Halloween, Thanksgiving (or just autumn), or Christmas!
+I am honored to make a project for Jennifer’s readers.
+After I agreed I came up with this cute Holiday Manor pop-up house card that you can customize easily for more than one holiday — make it for Halloween, Thanksgiving (or just autumn), Christmas, and now a summertime patriotic version has been added!
 So read on to learn how to make your own Holiday Manor Pop-up House Card AND to get the free cut file and pattern!

 Ready to make Pop-Up House Cards?
 Let’s do this!
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission)!
 Read my full disclosure policy.

 Materials Needed to Make Pop Up House Cards for Fall & Winter Holidays

 - 65 lb. or 80 lb.
 8.b” x 11″ cardstock – I used grey, black, purple, light blue, dark yellow, light yellow, orange(for the Halloween Manor); orange, darker orange, light yellow, dark yellow, brown, purple (for the fall manor), and pink, light brown, dark brown, red, green, blue (for the Christmas manor) — note that for the Winter Shadow Box, we used Icicle Blues, Northern Lights, and white shimmer paper with white glitter)